 From paella to port, churros to custard tarts – eat and drink your way through two countries as you travel across Spain and Portugal by train.
-This one-week rail trip takes you from the Mediterranean to the Atlantic, starting in Barcelona and Valencia before heading inland to the Spanish capital Madrid and across to Lisbon and Porto.
-The itinerary will show you which trains to take, how much they cost, how to book and what to see – with quirky architecture, world-class artworks, golden sand beaches, river boat trips and plenty of tapas along the way.
+This one-week rail trip takes you from the Mediterranean to the Atlantic, starting in Barcelona and Valencia before heading inland to the Spanish capital Madrid and across to Porto and Lisbon.

 One-week Spain and Portugal by train itinerary